zhullyb/monyhar/monyhar/base/util/README.md

 ## How does this differ from //components
 Both //components and //base/util contain subdirectories that are (a) intended for reuse.
-In addition, //components imposes no global layering in Chromium, so a subdirectory placed in //components can be used from most-to-all layers in the codebase, subject to the dependencies that that subdirectory itself holds.
+In addition, //components imposes no global layering in Monyhar, so a subdirectory placed in //components can be used from most-to-all layers in the codebase, subject to the dependencies that that subdirectory itself holds.